zengm-games/json-web-streams/README.md

 Setting `multi` to `true` enables support for all of those streaming JSON formats.
 It's actually a little more permissive - it allows any combination of whitespace and the unicode record separator between JSON objects.

+> [!TIP]
-If you want to emit every one of these individual JSON objects, use the JSONPath query `$` which normally means "emit the entire object", but in `multi` mode it will emit each of the individual objects.
+> If you want to emit every one of these individual JSON objects, use the JSONPath query `$` which normally means "emit the entire object", but in `multi` mode it will emit each of the individual objects.

 ### `JSONParseStream` input